 Supply Chain Digital Twins (SCDTs) address key challenges like disruption management and recovery by allowing real-time monitoring and proactive risk mitigation.
 Using data from IoT sensors, RFID systems, and third-party risk information, SCDTs feed AI algorithms to predict disruptions and simulate responses, aiding decision-makers in optimizing recovery strategies and maintaining network stability.
 This approach ensures that potential interruptions are anticipated and managed effectively.

-Digital twins technology also tackles information asymmetry within remanufacturing supply chains, where data inconsistencies impede decision-making.
+Digital twins also tackle information asymmetry within remanufacturing supply chains, where data inconsistencies impede decision-making.
 Continuous, bidirectional data flow between the physical and digital realms helps synchronize and share real-time data across all enterprises in the chain.
-While adoption depends on enterprise readiness and data security concerns, advancements in IoT, Big Data, and cloud technology support seamless integration and implementation, enhancing overall supply chain transparency and efficiency.
+At the same time, adoption depends on enterprise readiness and data security concerns, advancements in IoT, Big Data, and cloud technology support seamless integration and implementation, enhancing overall supply chain transparency and efficiency.

 Construction